-The DC Plan allows members to place all their member contributions and 9.5 percent of the 14 percent employer contributions into an investment account.
+The DC Plan allows members to place all their member contributions and 9.53 percent of the 14 percent employer contributions into an investment account.
 Investment allocation decisions are determined by the member.
-The remaining 4.5 percent of the 14 percent employer rate is allocated to the defined benefit unfunded liability.
+The remaining 4.47 percent of the 14 percent employer rate is allocated to the defined benefit unfunded liability.
 A member is eligible to receive a retirement benefit at age 50 and termination of employment.
 The member may elect to receive a lifetime monthly annuity or a lump sum withdrawal.

 The Combined Plan offers features of both the DB Plan and the DC Plan.
-In the Combined Plan, member contributions are allocated among investment choices by the member, and employer contributions are used to fund the defined benefit payment at a reduced level from the regular DB Plan.
-The defined benefit portion of the Combined Plan payment is payable to a member on or after age 60 with five years of services.
-The defined contribution portion of the account may be taken as a lump sum payment or converted to a lifetime monthly annuity at age 50.
+In the Combined Plan, 12 percent of the 14 percent member rate goes to the DC Plan and the remaining 2 percent goes to the DB Plan.
+Member contributions to the DC Plan are allocated among investment choices by the member, and contributions to the DB Plan from the employer and the member are used to fund the defined benefit payment at a reduced level from the regular DB Plan.
+The defined benefit portion of the Combined Plan payment is payable to a member on or after age 60 with five years of service.
+The defined contribution portion of the account may be taken as a lump sum payment or converted to a lifetime monthly annuity after termination of employment at age 50 or later.

 New members who choose the DC plan or Combined Plan will have another opportunity to reselect a permanent plan during their fifth year of membership.
 Members may remain in the same plan or transfer to another STRS plan.
 The optional annuitization of a member's defined contribution account or the defined contribution portion of a member's Combined Plan account to a lifetime benefit results in STRS bearing the risk of investment gain or loss on the account.
-STRS has therefore included all three plan options as one defined benefit plan for GASB Statement No. 68 reporting purposes.
+STRS has therefore included all three plan options as one defined benefit plan for GASB 68 reporting purposes.

 A DB or Combined Plan member with five or more years of credited service who is determined to be disabled may qualify for a disability benefit.
 Eligible survivors of members who die before service retirement may qualify for monthly benefits.
-New members on or after July 1, 2013, must have at least ten years of qualifying service credit that apply for disability benefits.
+New members on or after July 1, 2013, must have at least ten years of qualifying service credit to apply for disability benefits.
 Members in the DC Plan who become disabled are entitled only to their account balance.
 If a member of the DC Plan dies before retirement benefits begin, the member's designated beneficiary is entitled to receive the member's account balance.

 Funding Policy - Employer and member contribution rates are established by the State Teachers Retirement Board and limited by Chapter 3307 of the Ohio Revised Code.
-For the fiscal year ended June 30, 2019, employer rate was 14 percent and the plan members were also required to contribute 14 percent of their annual covered salary.
+For the fiscal year ended June 30, 2020, plan members were required to contribute 14 percent of their annual covered salary.
 The District was required to contribute 14 percent; the entire 14 percent was the portion used to fund pension obligations.
-The fiscal year 2019 contribution rates were equal to the statutory maximum rates.
+The fiscal year 2020 contribution rates were equal to the statutory maximum rates.

-The District's contractually required contribution to STRS was \$1,119,304 for fiscal year 2019.
-Of this amount \$184,916 is reported as an intergovernmental payable.
+The District's contractually required contribution to STRS was \$1,290,084 for fiscal year 2020.
+Of this amount, \$229,880 is reported as an intergovernmental payable.

-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2019
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2020

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions
+Net Pension Liability, Pension Expense, and Deferred Outflows/Inflows of Resources Related to Pensions